intel/gbs/docs/GBS.rst

 3. Select a group of packages to build

-`--binary-list` option can be used to specify a text file, which contains RPM binary name list you want to build, the format is one package per line
+`--binary-list` option can be used to specify a text file, which contains the RPM binary name list you want to build, the format is one package per line

 ::